MohammedaijazS-Hexaware/flask-sample/README.md

 flask-sample
 ===========

-Flask sample application with unit test
+Flask sample application with a unit test